Alan Durst

 Alan Lydiat Durst (1883–1970) was a British sculptor and wood carver and member of the London Group of artists.
-Three of Durst's work are held in the permanent collection of Tate Gallery.
+Three of Durst's works are held in the permanent collection of Tate Gallery.

 Personal life

 Alan Durst was born at the rectory in Alverstoke, Hampshire, England on 27 June 1883.
 He was the son of William Durst who was the Rector of Alverstoke.
 He married Elizabeth Clare Amy Barlow on 11 December 1918.
 Durst died on 22 December 1970 and his funeral took place on Tuesday 29 December 1970 at Golders Green Crematorium.

 Education

 He was educated at Marlborough College and in Switzerland.

 In 1913 he enrolled at the London County Council (LCC) Central School of Arts and Crafts As part of his studies Durst visited Chartres in early 1914.
 He went in fact to study stained glass windows but in his private papers held at Tate Britain Archive he explained that he was so taken with the magnificence of the statuary of Chartres Cathedral that he determined to pursue sculpture as a career.
 As Durst puts it, seeing the Chartres statues “opened a door for me”.